Doremidan

 Doremidan (ドレミ團) was a Japanese visual kei rock band formed on January 1, 2002 by singer Makoto and drummer Reika.
 The band was signed to Akatsuki label.

 Musical styles

-The band's musical influence includes music genres like jazz, swing, blues, tango, and rock'n'roll.
+The band's musical influence included music genres like jazz, swing, blues, tango, and rock'n'roll.

 The name Doremidan comes from The Beatles' song "Don't Let Me Down": the title, pronounced rapidly with a Japanese accent, will sound as Doremidan.